loganthorneloe/ml-road-map/README.md

 # The Machine Learning Road Map

 There are many high-quality machine learning resources on the internet, but the field is complex and growing so quickly it requires a resource just to navigate those resources.
-That's what this guide is mean to be.
+That's what this guide is.

 I'm going through many machine learning resources to create the best technical guide to machine learning for anyone wanting to learn.
 I'll clarify these resources based on the topics they cover, the prerequisites they require, the time investment, and their overall quality to create the best step-by-step guide to machine learning.